SophievF/CDR_soil_representativeness/README.md

-Global soil representativeness analysis to assess if we have representative data to estimate global soil carbon dioxide removal potential.
+Global soil representativeness analysis to assess if we have representative data to understand soil processes.

 Author: Sophie von Fromm

-Finishing Date: September 2024
+Finishing Date: November 2025

-This repository contains all the code produced for publication Malhotra et al (2024), Do we have representative data to estimate global soil carbon dioxide removal potential?, under review.
+This repository contains all the code produced for publication Malhotra et al (2025), Do we have globally-representative data to understand soil processes?, Biogeochemistry.